uk-sigcse/members/everyone.md

-# Directory of members of UK SIGCSE
+# Directory of people interested in UK SIGCSE
-This is an editable _Who's Who_ listing of:
+This is an editable opt-in _Who's Who_ listing of:

 * Individual members of [uki-sigcse.acm.org](https://uki-sigcse.acm.org/)
 * People in the UK and Ireland involved Computing Education Research and Computer Science Education